BOOK FOOD EXPERIENCES

 Deer relaxing in Nara Park under trees with golden leaves

-To enjoy autumn leaves in Japan with an extra cute vibe, Nara Park is the place to go.
+To enjoy the fall season in Japan with an extra cute vibe, Nara Park is the place to go.
 Here you can watch adorable deer frolic among the golden ginkgo leaves and crimson Japanese maple trees, as well as admire the sights of Kasuga Shrine, Todaiji Temple, and Kofukuji Temple’s stunning five-storied pagoda.

 A 13-storied pagoda surrounded by autumn trees

-This stunning shrine to the south of Nara prefecture seems to have been made especially for viewing fall foliage.
-Its unique 13-storied pagoda is surrounded by approximately 3,000 Japanese maple trees, and the balcony of the shrine’s main hall is lined with dark metal lanterns that contrast beautifully with the red leaves beyond.
+This stunning shrine to the south of Nara Prefecture was built especially for viewing fall foliage.
+Approximately 3,000 Japanese maple trees surround its unique 13-storied pagoda, and the balcony of the shrine's main hall is lined with dark metal lanterns that contrast beautifully with the red leaves beyond.

 A wooden structure and some deer surrounded by red, yellow and orange trees

-Miyajima island’s Momijidani Park and sacred Mount Misen are both transformed into oceans of blazing red and orange during autumn.
+Miyajima island’s Momijidani Park and sacred Mount Misen are both transformed into oceans of blazing red and orange in the fall.
 Hike up to the summit for a magnificent aerial view, or stroll across the scenic vermilion Momijibashi Bridge to feel as though you’re walking through a painting.

 Hit downtown Hiroshima with a tour guide and taste local specialties during the Food Tour Adventure in Hiroshima at Night!

-These are just some of the many achingly beautiful locations to view autumn leaves in Japan.
-The sight of the gorgeous red and gold fall foliage will be something you never forget, so try and get out and explore as many kōyō spots as you can!
+These are just some of the many achingly beautiful locations to see fall foliage in Japan.
+The sight of the gorgeous red and gold fall foliage will be something you never forget, so try and get out and explore as many koyo spots as you can!

 We strive to be as accurate as possible and keep up with the changing landscape of Japan’s food and travel industries.
 If you spot any inaccuracies, please send a report.